-This project is designed as a cross-cultural study of popular uses of English in Australia and in the United States.
+This program is designed as a cross-cultural study of popular uses of English in Australia and in the United States.
 Special attention is given to prominent styles of expression in each location, cultural vocabulary for making sense of English in each location (e.g., "cutting a tall poppy" in Aussie English, "chit-chat" in American English), and ways mis-communication may result from the interaction of these habitual styles and modes of expression.

 Program Impact Region:

 June 1, 2012 to December 31, 2015